benayat/Phishing-Domain-Extractor/README.md

 ## Usage

-When you run the project, it will read the `verified_online.json` file and the `All-phishing-links.txt` file, extract the domain name and URL for each entry, and write this data to a MongoDB database.
+When you run the project, it will read the `verified_online.json` file and the `All-phishing-links.txt` file, extract the domain name and URL for each entry, and write this data to a MongoDB database. if the file doesn't exist, it will download it.

-You can modify the MongoDB connection settings in the `application.properties` file.
+You can modify the MongoDB and Redis connection settings in the `application.properties` file.

 ## Contributing